 Justify information to the left, starting with the document title on A1.

-Outside of a table, if you have a line of text that extends across multiple cells, merge those cells for visual clarity.
+For accessibility reasons, it is NOT recommended to merge cells within a table.
+However, outside of a table, if you have a line of text that extends across multiple cells, we recommend merging those cells for visual clarity.

 Use Colon Predictably